francobellu/MarvelApiClient/Readme.md

   - This means that each VC doens't need to know about about the following VC ( prepare for segue) AND doens't need to tell its owner, the navigator, to push a new VC.
   - So we take the flow control out of the VC so that the VC can be also reused in other flows and can be more easily tested

-Wish List:
-  1. Spinner for async list view
-  2.  apiClient: should be a singleton or passed as dependency injection by the coordinators chain?

 TODO:

 Architecture: Interactor with tests?